 MBA Placement Exams

 Placement exams are optional for qualified students who wish to place out of one or more of the following courses:

 MBA 5800 – Survey of Quantitative Business Analysis

-To be eligible to sit for a placement test, you must have academic credit in the related field.
+To be eligible to sit for a placement test, students must have academic credit in the related field.
+For questions regarding eligibility, please follow up with an MBA Advisor.
 Students who wish to sit for the MBA 5300 placement test must already have credit for MBA 5100 (Survey of Financial Accounting).

 You are always welcome to schedule a personal advising appointment as a prospective student or current student.

 Simply call (937) 775-2437 to schedule an appointment at your convenience either in person or by phone.
 If you have questions about transfer credits or the 500-level Foundation Courses, we recommend bringing along copies of your transcripts (official or unofficial) to your advising session.
 Your adviser can evaluate your prior course work and recommend optimal courses for our success.
 If you are a Wright State graduate or current student, your MBA adviser can access your transcripts online.